Ahmed-fub/Explore_Restaurant_database_SQL/README.md

 - Orders table  include : OrderID(PK) CustomerID(FK)	OrderDate

-I explores the database and add some  changes with SQLite in Python through sqlite3 :
+I explores the database and add some  changes with SQLite in Python through sqlite3

+## challenges

 1. print menu according different conditions such as (order by price) , types
 2. add new customers to table